PhoxWithMP7/WaxOgg/README.md

-# WaxOgg V1.5.2
+# WaxOgg Version 1.5.2
 A program to easily mod Jackbox' EarWax

 ## Disclaimer
-This program is in an alpha state and can easily break your EarWax installation.
-Have a copy at the ready incase you need to start anew.
+This program is currently in v1.5.2 which means it can easily break your EarWax installation.
+Have a copy at the ready incase you need to start anew and make sure you are always giving the correct directory and uncorrupted OGG files.
 ### The script currently does not sport a Template.jet file yet for the spectrum, you will have to create one by using one of the existing spectrum files.
 You can use the spectrum file with ID 22740 as a template as it is the longest.

 # How does WaxOgg work ?